TeaZea/TIL-Data-Warehouse-and-ETL-Architecture-Fundementals/README.md

 ---

+### Dessert first...
+Here's a project I decided to do to put the fundementals I learned on display TODO

+---

 ### Transaction, Snapshot and Accumulating Snapshot Tables
 Below is a basic transaction table for a students meal card spending.
 I decided to use a star schema as this was fairly straight forward.